The Secret of The Three Strike Rule: For Summer Sanity.

 While most of us look forward to summer sunshine and fun with the family, the reality of family outings is often not very pretty.
 Whether it’s negotiation over ice cream, siblings fighting in line at the pool, or a tantrum because life isn’t going their way.
 Summer brings a relentless demand upon our parenting skills.
 Some children are easy and some are not.
 However, the freedom of summer combined with all the goodies can often mean that even the most easy-going children can become a challenge.

 Summer Parenting Test: Preparedness To Have Fun Test!

-If you find that often feels that you are the one working harder than your children to enjoy family outings, then you may want to seek a change.
-This article becomes very important to more peaceful and enjoyable summer.
+If you find that often feel that you are the one working harder than your children to enjoy family outings, then you may want to seek a change.
+This article becomes very important to a more peaceful and enjoyable summer.

 Again, if this is true for you, then perhaps change is needed.